Delpen9/SurveyApplicationAndBrochure/README.md

 Contained in this Git Repository is the ./src file of my Survey website using the Angular 6 application.

 1. To run the repository, have Angular 6+ installed on your computer.
-2. Create a generic project:
+2. Create a generic project: <br />
    $ ng new projectName <br />
 3. Replace the default ./src file with the one contained in this repository.
 4. All dependencies are linked in the index.html file.